PurpleKingdomGames/indigo/indigo/docs/01-quickstart/quickstart.md

 Run the following:

-`sbt compile fastOptJS indigoRun`
+`sbt compile fastLinkJS indigoRun`

 ### Building via SBT

 Run the following:

-`sbt compile fastOptJS indigoBuild`
+`sbt compile fastLinkJS indigoBuild`

 This will output your game and all the correctly referenced assets into `target/indigoBuild/`.
 Note that the plugin will give you a full path at the end of it's output.